 - Not before (well... actually, yes, before...) the destruction of Romulus in a super nova, which sparked off the whole chain of events.

 - Surrogates ends in a way with this, all the surrogates just shut down.

 - Subverted in The Hitchhikers Guide To The Galaxy. the Vogon constructor fleet has surrounded the Earth and are about to demolish it.
 You expect a spectacular explosion, but the Earth just disappears in a pathetically small puff of smoke.

 Often this section is preceded by the words In a World [Earth explodes] but sometimes not.

-The obliteration of Alderaan in the original Star Wars, showcasing just how powerful the Death Star's superlaser is.
+- The obliteration of Alderaan in Star Wars: A New Hope, showcasing just how powerful the Death Star's superlaser is.
 The scene was especially spectacular, as Star Wars may be the first film to actually show an entire planet exploding in this manner.